• Skip to primary navigation

 • Add the soy sauce, rice wine, water and star anise.

-• Pressure cook 25 minutes, at the end do a Natural Pressure Release (NPR), this means letting the float valve pop back down of its own accord.
+• Pressure cook 25 minutes, high pressure, at the end do a Natural Pressure Release (NPR), this means letting the float valve pop back down of its own accord.

 • Once the float valve has popped back down and the lid is safe to open, stir in the mushrooms and red onion.
 If you're in a bit of a hurry, you can vent the remaining steam after 10-15 minutes but try not to do it any earlier as it can toughen up the meat.